-Having shown strong correlations between reconstructed and observed seasonal anomalies for many regions of Europe, we now examine the coefficient of efficiency (CE), which takes into account both the correlation (i.e. the phase) and the magnitude of the reconstructed values relative to observations.
-The spatial pattern of the CE for precipitation (Fig. 7) generally follows that of the correlation (Fig. 6), but the absolute values are lower - less than 0.25 across much of the domain.
-The highest CE values are for the jet classification, in particular over Iberia, France and Norway, while all methods have low skill over central Europe.
+ally follows that of the correlation (Fig. 6), but the absolute values are lower - less than 0.25 across much of the domain.
+The highest CE values are for the jet classification, in particular over Iberia, France, and Norway, while all methods have low skill over central Europe.
 Interesting is the poor CE performance for blocking over most of the domain, with even negative CE values in regions where the correlation is above 0.5 (non-dotted regions).
-Considering the CE definition expressed by equation 4, we see that a non-zero mean of the reconstructed anomalies (\bar{p}) can influence the CE values (note that the mean of the observed anomalies (\bar{o}) is by definition zero).
-The mean reconstructed precipitation (\bar{p}) is approximately zero for the NAO and the jet clusters, but not for blocking (Fig. S2), partly explaining the lower performance of the latter classification.
-Another reason for low CE could be the underestimation of the amplitude of the reconstructed anomalies, as we will discuss later (see section 3.3).
+Considering the CE definition expressed by Eq.
+(4), we see that a non-zero mean of the reconstructed anomalies (\overline{p}) can influence the CE values (note that the mean of the observed anomalies (\overline{o}) is by definition zero).
+The mean reconstructed precipitation (\overline{p}) is approximately zero for the NAO and the jet clusters, but not for blocking (Fig. S2), partly explaining the lower performance of the latter classification.
+Another reason for low CE could be the underestimation of the amplitude of the reconstructed anomalies, as we will discuss later (see Sect.
+3.3).

 The CE is typically substantially lower for temperature than for precipitation (Fig. 7).
 The NAO classification does better in northern Europe, while the other two classifications have more skill in southern Europe, in particular over Iberia.
 For purposes of applicability, we focus on land regions over Europe.
-In the supplementary material (Fig. S5) we show plots that extend westward into the North Atlantic; values of CE are typically higher over the ocean off the west coast of Europe and the differences in skill for the three methods become even more apparent, e.g. over the North Atlantic the NAO can not reconstruct precipitation anomalies in the 45-50°N latitudinal band, while the blocking has the best temperature reconstruction over North Africa.
+In Fig. S5 we show plots that extend westward into the North Atlantic; values of CE are typically higher over the ocean off the west coast of Europe, and the differences in skill for the three methods become even more apparent.
+For example, over the North Atlantic the NAO can not reconstruct precipitation anomalies in the $45-50^{\circ}$ N latitudinal band, while the blocking has the best temperature reconstruction over northern Africa.
 The CE values for zonal wind (shown in Fig. S5) are much higher than those of precipitation and temperature, which is not surprising as all classification methods are based on circulation anomalies.
 For zonal wind, high CE skill is concentrated in two latitudinal bands for the NAO and blocking, while the jet classification has skill over the whole North Atlantic.